 Strategy 1.
 The State will provide ongoing critical incident reporting training opportunities for QSPs.
 Training will be provided through online modules and virtual training events.
 The State QSP handbook includes current reporting requirements.
 The State will also work with staff from the QSP Resource Hub to develop marketing of ongoing training that will assist QSPs in understanding and complying with safety and incident reporting procedures.
-The QSP Hub assist in making QSP aware of training opportunities about all of the content for the training is provided by an Aging Services nurse administrator.
+The QSP Hub assists in making QSPs aware of training opportunities about all the content.
+Training is provided by an Aging Services nurse administrator as necessary.
 (Ongoing strategy funded through September 2024)